 While developing the visual language, I wanted to remain true to the character and personality of the object.
 Record Players pumped life, love, and culture into our society and I made sure the book would echo this inviting but energetic tone.

 I knew I wanted to do very dynamic and experimental spreads, so when picking the color palette I chose colors that felt comfortable, muted, and vintage.
-The colors needed to balance the high energy of the layouts so the book wouldn't be overwhelming and oversaturated.
 I drew color inspiration from 70's album covers.

 I needed my type to be flexible and fit a variety of treatments.
-I played with type as image, background, and texture but still needed it to clearly communicate my content.
 I chose Freight Display Pro for my headings.
 This typeface is bold and modern and contextualizes my work within the traditional editorial design aesthetic.
 For the subheadings and body copy I chose Gotham Rounded.
 This rounded geometric san serif has a friendly tone and contrasts nicely with Freight Display Pro.
 For the accent typeface I chose Matchbook Regular.
-This rounded and wide slab serif carries a vintage sensibility and ties the mood to the golden age of the record player.
+This rounded and wide slab serif carries a vintage sensibility and ties the brand to the golden age of the record player.

 SIZE AND FORM